SL X10

 Two other variants are X12 and X14 which can reach a top speed of 160 km/h.
 The X12 has a 1st class section while X11 and X14 only has 2nd class.
 18 X12 were built and 18 X14 plus two that have been rebuilt from X12 to X14.
 They have been used for various regional traffic in southern Sweden.

 During the early 1990s, the Norwegian State Railways borrowed X10 units during the summer to operate on the Flåm Line.
 This was in part because they wanted to use the X10's larger windows for the tourist route.

 In 2017, 43 of the 52 X10 units were transported to Hallstahammar to be scrapped.
 They could no longer be used in Stockholm anymore because of platform screen doors installed on the Citybanan demanding all trains to have doors placed like the X60.
 Only 9 of them were sold (4 to TÅGAB, 4 to Saga Rail and 1 to Transitio mainly as a source for spare parts), because their age and the lack of toilets made them unattractive on other routes.
-The 8 remaining units owned by TÅGAB and Saga Rail received another minor refurbishment, including exterior repainting and the installation of on-board toilets, and since early-2018 are used on the routes Gothenburg–Falun and Stockholm–Linköping.
+The 8 remaining units owned by TÅGAB and Saga Rail received another minor refurbishment, including exterior repainting and the installation of on-board toilets, and in early-2018 were started to be used on the routes Gothenburg–Falun and Stockholm–Linköping.
+Saga Rail soon after ceased operations and withdrew from the Stockholm–Linköping line, unit 3181 was used by Tågab until 2024 when it was scrapped.

+X11

+The X11 is a series of rebuilt X10s, constructed between 1993–1999 all non SL X10s were rebuilt for use on Skåne Commuter Rail and the Gothenburg Commuter Rail.
+49 total units from Länstrafiken Malmöhus, Göteborgs Lokaltrafik, X-trafik, Västmanlands Lokaltrafik (except one which went to SL) and Upplands Lokaltrafik were rebuilt beginning with Länstrafiken Malmöhus who refurbished their X10 to include a more comfortable interior suitable for longer journeys, a toilet and fewer doors, GL followed soon after and gave their trains the same name, mainly to differentiate their higher weight, VL, UL and X-trafiks trains had a lower total weight and remained in the X10 class until they were sold either to Skåne or Gothenburg where they were included in the X11 class.

+Skånetrafiken replaced its X11s with X61 after the opening of the Citytunnel in Malmö due to the older units lacking emergency brake override, which is required on trains which run through it.
+Transitio purchased them and all but two were leased to be used on Krösatågen and Norrtågen.
+Some received lighter refurbishments including new interiors.